 - staff, when placing the call, advise the recipient of the following:

 - the origin of the call, e.g. Otago Prison

 - the name of the prisoner requesting the call

-- the decision to use a non-PTCCS telephone
+- the decision to use a non-CPTS telephone

 - the arrangements that will be implemented to ensure the confidentiality of the telephone conversation is maintained and

-- the phone and the prisoner are able to be observed by staff at all times
+- the phone and the prisoner are always able to be observed by staff

 - staff verify that the recipient will accept the call.